jack-jackhui/myNotebookLm/README.md

 MyNoteBookLm is an open-source, AI-powered notebook & podcast application inspired by Google’s NotebookLM.
 This project aims to provide users with a fully customizable and privacy-focused tool for note-taking, knowledge management, and podcast generation.
 Users can set up their own environment and integrate various LLM and TTS services.
 By default, MyNoteBookLm assumes Microsoft Azure OpenAI as the LLM provider.
+User can also use alternative LLMs such as OpenAI, or local LLMs via Ollama.

 ## Features